MerginMaps/docs/src/layer/info-widgets/index.md

 ... and this is how it works during the field survey. `[% "VRP" %]` expression displays the current value of the `Vehicle Registration Plate` field.
 ![Mergin Maps mobile app text widget with variable](./mobile-text-widget-expression.jpg "Mergin Maps mobile app text widget with variable")

-## Using HTML widget to display online images and other online resources
+## Display online images and other online resources using HTML widget {#using-html-widget-to-display-online-images-and-other-online-resources}
 The **HTML widget** can be also used to display online images in the mobile app or open online resources, such as PDF files, videos or websites, in the browser of your device.

 ::: tip